Skip to content

 EOF

-Wait for Redis to be ready:
+Wait for the datastore to be ready:

 kubectl rollout status deployment/redis -n your-namespace